didibohorquez/AzureProjects/StorageFirewall/README.md

 # Storage Firewall

-Storage Firewall is available for Storage Accounts in order to limit the public IP addresses that have access to the information stored.
-Here is more information on how it works: https://docs.microsoft.com/en-us/azure/storage/common/storage-network-security?tabs=azure-portal
+Storage Firewall is available for Storage Accounts in order to limit the IP addresses that have access to the information stored on the storage.
+Here is some documentation on how it works: https://docs.microsoft.com/en-us/azure/storage/common/storage-network-security?tabs=azure-portal

 The two policies here are intended to simplify the implementation of the Storage Firewall.
 Here is a summary of their funtionallity: